What is your business worth?

-In this guide, we run through how to value a company using some commonly used frameworks.
+In this guide, we run through how to value a company in the UK using some commonly used frameworks.

 How to value a company

-Valuing your limited company is a key part of trading shares, going after investment funding, or planning an exit strategy when it’s time to sell your business.
-When new horizons are in your sights, whether that’s taking your business to the next stage of growth or planning your own retirement, a lot is riding on the amount you’ll fetch for it.
+When new horizons are in your sights, whether taking your business to the next growth stage or planning your retirement, a lot is riding on the amount you’ll fetch for it.

-Although working out the value of your net assets is a good place to start, this figure doesn’t take into consideration other intangible assets like intellectual property, trademarks, patents and brand.
+Although working out the value of your net assets is a good place to start, this figure doesn’t consider other intangible assets like intellectual property, trademarks, patents and brands.

 Experienced investors may look for this figure, and it is said to be the valuation method of choice for Warren Buffett.

 With entry cost, you aim to show how much it would cost to build your business from the ground up.